ozora-ogino/keras-audio-generator/README.md

 ## Description

-AudioDataGenerator assume 1D , 2D, 3D inputs of Neural Networks.
+AudioDataGenerator uses raw audio as inputs and outputs 1D, 2D or 3D data for inputs of Neural Network.

-1D for Dense, 2D for Conv1D, 3D for Conv2D layer.
+If you want AudioDataGenerator to output 3d data such as spctrogram, all you need to do is pass the function which extracts audio features to  ```preprocessing_function```.

 ### Installation